 Pruning is not mandatory with azaleas, as they show to best effect when allowed to have a slightly informal growth habit.
 That said, azaleas can benefit from mild pruning that will force bushier, fuller growth.
 Azaleas start forming buds in summer, so the best time to prune is right after the flowers drop off in late spring.

 Deadheading spent flowers will help the plant look tidier and will help direct the plant's energy into green growth.
 However, it must be done carefully, as the buds for next year's flowers are already developing just below the current flowers.
 It is too easy to pinch off the future buds if you're not careful.

 Although it is a slow process, azaleas can be propagated by stem cutting or layering.
 Rooting stem cuttings is generally the more straightforward method for most gardeners; here's how:

 - In late spring, cut five-inch-long flexible tips off the ends of the supple new stems.
 Pick off all but the top leaves.

 - Scrape off the bark from the bottom one inch of the cutting, then dip it in rooting hormone.

-- Plant the cutting in a rooting medium, such as a 50-50 mixture of peat moss and perlite; or a mixture of sand, vermiculite, and peat moss.
-The rooting medium should be more porous and better draining than most standard potting mixes.
+- Plant the cutting in a rooting medium, such as a 50-50 mixture of peat moss and perlite; or sand, vermiculite, and peat moss.
+The rooting medium should be more porous and draining than most standard potting mixes.
 Use a pot at least six inches deep; a one-gallon plastic pot makes an ideal container.